History of Ben Affleck in Timeline

 2009: Speaking at Feeding America Rally

-2009: Discovered to be related to Barack Obama
+2009: Discovered to be 11th Cousin of Barack Obama

 In 2009, the New England Historic Genealogical Society discovered that Ben Affleck is an 11th cousin of Barack Obama, the 44th president of the United States.

-In 2010, Ben Affleck directed and starred in 'The Town', which became a box office hit and garnered critical acclaim.
-Also, Affleck and Damon's production company signed a deal with Warner Bros.
+In 2010, Ben Affleck directed and starred in 'The Town', which became a box office hit and gained critical acclaim.
+Also, Affleck and Damon's production company, Pearl Street Films, signed a first-look producing deal at Warner Bros.

 Loading Video...